Asphocarp/Unitodo/RAW.md

   - D round corners of the table; make the table more compact, info-dense; polish its UI to fit overall style.
   - D contain corresponding nerd icon in the source col;
   - D show only basename in file col;
-- usable: show only cols of checkbox/zone/content/file, for now; frontend sorting;
+- D usable: show only cols of checkbox/zone/content/file, for now; frontend sorting;
-  - [ ] 1@ArCCd add feat: profiles of configs, meaning user can switch between different config profiles.
+  - [x] 1@ArCCd@@ArSHm add feat: profiles of configs, meaning user can switch between different config profiles.
     - @app  @src @tauri.conf.json @unitodo.proto @Cargo.toml @package.json
     - add feat: profiles of configs, meaning user can switch between different config profiles.
     - let each profile contain all of current config items.